 Prevent this issue from happening again

-A locked Apple ID is never fun, so there are some things you can do to protect yourself and keep your account from getting locked again in the future:
+A locked or disabled Apple ID is never fun, so there are some things you can do to protect yourself and keep your account from getting locked again in the future:

 - Don’t give your Apple ID email out – If you give too many people your Apple ID email address, chances are that one of them might try to be ‘that guy’ and lock you out of your account by attempting to gain unsanctioned access or purposely entering a password wrongly too many times.
 I call these people login trolls.